Contributors

 Yam Lau [YL]: I would like to begin by giving some context for this interview on the exhibition at G Gallery, Toronto entitled, Sediment.
 I’m Yam Lau, one of the artists in the exhibition and I’m sitting in the gallery with Shane Krepakevich and Michelle McGeean, the two curators of the exhibition.
 Because I spent a few days setting up my piece in the exhibition, I saw how the exhibition was put together, how the whole thing unfolds.
 For this reason I think I have a different perspective from the other artists who only discovered the show and in particular the way their work was treated at the opening. […]

-Yaniya Lee (Montréal, Canada)
+YANIYA LEE (Montréal, Canada)

 Yaniya Lee is an arts writer based in Montréal.
 She received BAS in English literature at Concordia University in Montréal.
 She writes for Montréal Mirror.
 Lee is currently working on her project compiling an oral history of Montréal in the 90′s. yaniyalee.com